 |Short working hours (Less than 40 hours per week)|

 |Not suitable for people who likes to start and carry out projects|

 72% of Vet Assistants said they were satisfied with their job and 78% said they feel like their job is making other people’s lives better.

 You can read more about these career personality types here.

 People who are suitable for this job tends to like work activities that include practical, hands-on problems and solutions.
 They like working with plants, animals, and real-world materials like wood, tools, and machinery..

 They also like working with, communicating with, and teaching people.
 They like helping or providing service to others.

-Veterinary Assistants and Laboratory Animal Caretakers job description, Veterinary Assistants and Laboratory Animal Caretakers salary, Veterinary Assistants and Laboratory Animal Caretakers information, what is the job of a Veterinary Assistant and Laboratory Animal Caretaker like, pros and cons about Veterinary Assistants and Laboratory Animal Caretakers, colleges and universities for Veterinary Assistants and Laboratory Animal Caretakers, is Veterinary Assistants and Laboratory Animal Caretakers the right career for me, Medium careers to get into, careers in Healthcare and Medical
+Vet Assistants job description, Vet Assistants salary, Vet Assistants information, what is the job of a Veterinary Assistant and Laboratory Animal Caretaker like, pros and cons about Veterinary Assistants and Laboratory Animal Caretakers, colleges and universities for Veterinary Assistants and Laboratory Animal Caretakers, is Veterinary Assistants and Laboratory Animal Caretakers the right career for me, careers in Healthcare and Medical